TrueBitFoundation/incentive-layer/README.md

 incentiveLayer.commitSolution(taskID, web3.utils.soliditySha3(0x0), web3.utils.soliditySha3(0x12345), {from: solver});
 ```

+Once the solution is commiteed we enter State 2: SolutionCommitted.
+It is now possible to post challenges

 Notice that two solution hashes are input.
 This is done because one of the hashes is for a forced error and another is for the real solution.
 At this point only the Solver is aware which solutionHash is 'correct'.

 Now that a solution is committed there is a time period for challenges to be accepted.
-This is called State 2: Challenge Queue.
 These challenges will come from verifiers.
 It is assumed at least one challenge will come from a solver.
 This also has the effect of bonding the verifier's deposit.
 Once a given time period ends the task giver will call this function to change the state of the task.
 Only the task giver (owner of task) is allowed to call this function.

 ```javascript
 incentiveLayer.commitChallenge(taskID, minDeposit, intentHash, {from: verifier});